Metadata: Broadcast industry

-Geospatial
+Geography

-Metadata that describes geographic objects in electronic storage or format (such as datasets, maps, features, or documents with a geospatial component) has a history dating back to at least 1994 (refer to the MIT Library page on FGDC Metadata).
+Metadata that describes geographic objects in electronic storage or format (such as datasets, maps, features, or documents with a geospatial component) has a history dating back to at least 1994.
 This class of metadata is described more fully on the geospatial metadata article.

-Ecological and environmental
+Ecology and environment

 Ecological and environmental metadata is intended to document the "who, what, when, where, why, and how" of data collection for a particular study.
 This typically means which organization or institution collected the data, what type of data, which date(s) the data was collected, the rationale for the data collection, and the methodology used for the data collection.
 Metadata should be generated in a format commonly used by the most relevant science community, such as Darwin Core, Ecological Metadata Language, or Dublin Core.
 Metadata editing tools exist to facilitate metadata generation (e.g. Metavist, Mercury, Morpho).
 Metadata should describe the provenance of the data (where they originated, as well as any transformations the data underwent) and how to give credit for (cite) the data products.